hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. Any element found in the `definitions` node must be used somewhere in the full set of metadata.
 Note that this full metadata can be obtained via an `info` request or by a `data` request to which the header is prepended (using `include=header`).
 1. If an `info` request or a `data` request with `include=header` is for a *subset* of parameters (e.g., `/hapi/info?id=DATASETID&parameters=p1,p2)`, the `definitions` node may contain objects that are not referenced in the metadata for the requested subset of parameters; removal of unused definitions is optional in this case.

-Here then is a complete example of an info response with references unresolved, showing a `definitions` block and the use of references.
+Here, then, is a complete example of an info response with references unresolved, showing a `definitions` block and the use of references.
 The `units` string is commonly used, so it is captured as a reference, as is the full bins definition.
 Note that this example shows how just a part of the `bins` object could be represented -- the `centers` object in this case.
-The example is valid HAPI content, but normally, it would not make sense to use both of these approaches in a single `info` response.
+The example is valid HAPI content, but normally, using both approaches in a single `info` response would not make sense.

 ```json
 {